 Mental and emotional disorders that become evident while using drugs or alcohol are treated in the same manner as disorders that were present before the addiction.
 Those who begin using drugs or alcohol before adulthood are more susceptible to developing a mental disorder.
 Drugs and alcohol can interfere with the normal development of the brain and hinder growth towards mental stability and emotional health.

 Substance abuse can reduce the ability to develop mature emotional responses.
 For instance, consistent drug use can reduce the ability to control emotional responses to stress, causing feelings such as rage or depression in response to minor events.

 You can find help for addiction by contacting Free by the Sea today.
-We can help you find the best-suited program and be the guiding light in you or a loved one’s life.
-Sobriety is in your future, made possible by us here at Free by the Sea.
+Our treatment center offers a wide variety of therapy options and services to aid in recovery.
+We can help you find the best-suited dual diagnosis treatment center and be the guiding light in you or a loved one’s life.
+Sobriety is in your future, made possible by our team here at Free by the Sea.